Stock of the Day

 Investors should be bearish about investing in Southern Copper Co. for these reasons:

-• High Debt-to-Equity Ratio: With a debt-to-equity ratio of 0.64, while not excessively high, it indicates that the company is using a significant amount of debt to finance its operations, which could pose risks in a rising interest rate environment.
+• With a debt-to-equity ratio of 0.64, while manageable, it suggests that the company has a moderate level of debt, which could pose risks in a rising interest rate environment.